 Other medical tools included:

-During the 1910s, the two anesthetics available were ether and chloroform.
-Both medicines had been available since the 1840s.
+Since the 1840s, the two available anesthetics were ether and chloroform.

 Dental procedures were conducting using nitrous oxide.

 Shrapnel caused a number of facial injuries.
-Men lost noses, eyes, lower jaw bones, sometimes even the entire front of their face.
-These men were scarred for life and doctors sought ways to alleviate their suffering.
+Men lost noses, eyes, lower jaw bones, sometimes even the entire front of their faces.
+These men were scarred for life, and doctors sought ways to alleviate their suffering.
 This led to the birth of the field of reconstructive surgery.

 A large number of the surgeries were successful, but unfortunately, many were not.
 Lessons learned from the setbacks was applied in future surgeries.